What Does Flat Rate Mean?

 • With a flat rate, no additional variables affect the cost, providing transparency and predictability.

-• It eliminates the need for calculating usage or time-based charges.
+• It eliminates the need to calculate usage or time-based charges.

 • A flat rate offers simplicity and convenience; customers don’t have to worry about fluctuating costs.